by Luke Siler

 5th entry in this series.

 Ok, so after targeting 3 RHPs, some have pointed out the Orioles need for a lefty, especially in the rotation.
-The problem is, their wasn’t an abundance of interesting lefties who were rule 5 eligible.
+The problem is, there wasn’t an abundance of interesting lefties who were rule 5 eligible.

 After some thought and watching a bunch of video I decided on Nestor Cortes.

-Cortes is undersized, under 6 ft, filled out but not thick or muscular.
+Cortes is undersized, under 6 ft, filled out but not particularly thick or muscular.
 Not a flashy athlete, but good body control and balance.

 Cortes throws a fastball that usually sits in the upper 80s, but it can touch 90-91 at times.
 It’s pretty flat, but he commands it well and he changes speeds well which helps it play up.
 That’s not even getting into the deception which I’ll touch on later.
 He throws a curveball that is average at best, but again, deception and manipulation of speed (I saw 59-76 mph) allow it to miss a ton of bats and serve as an out pitch.
 He also has a change-up without much movement but good arm speed.